On this page

 - Help a friend with anxiety or depression

-- Parents of children with anxiety or depression
+- Helping your child with anxiety or depression

-- Children of parents with anxiety or depression
+- Help a parent with anxiety and depression

-- Resources to help you support someone with anxiety or depression
+- Resources to help you when supporting someone with anxiety or depression

 What to say to someone with anxiety or depression